UCF/Athena-Framework/docs/getting-started/install.md

 ## Adding to Existing Project Using Bootstrap

 Athena is a complete replacement for Bootstrap.
-If you are already using Bootstrap on an existing project and want to use Athena instead, you should remove Bootstrap’s CSS and Javascript completely.
+If you are already using Bootstrap on an existing project and want to use Athena instead, you should remove Bootstrap's CSS and JavaScript completely.
 Athena is designed to run as a completely standalone framework.

 <pre><code><strike>&lt;link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css"&gt;</strike>
 <span class="highlight-code">&lt;link rel="stylesheet" href="/css/framework.min.css"&gt;</span>